KipCollo/Frontend-Revision/1.0 Javascript/modules/readme.md

 ECMAScript modules comprise three parts:

 1. Declarative module syntax: What is a module?
-How are imports and exports de- clared?
+How are imports and exports declared?
-2. The semantics of the syntax: How are the variable bindings handled that are cre- ated by imports?
+2. The semantics of the syntax: How are the variable bindings handled that are created by imports?
 How are exported variable bindings handled?
 3. A programmatic loader API for configuring module loading.
 Parts 1 and 2 were introduced with ES6.
 Work on Part 3 is ongoing.
 24.4 Named exports